kwanghoon/MySmallBasic/README.md

 ## Features
 - All features of Small Basic (SB) and the standard library
+- Easy to extend with new SB language features and easy to develop new SB libraries
+- An IDE with a debugger for Small Basic programs
 - A Java-based implementation on Windows, Linux and Mac
-- Easy to extend with new SB language features and easy to develop new SB libraries
-- Debugger for Small Basic program

 ## For a Quick Start
  - Download and run ...